Customers dashboard in commercial marketplace analytics

-This article provides information on the Customer dashboard in Partner Center.
+This article provides information on the Customers dashboard in Partner Center.
 This dashboard displays information about your customers, including growth trends, presented in a graphical and downloadable format.

-For detailed definitions of analytics terminology, see Frequently asked questions and terminology for commercial marketplace analytics.
+For detailed definitions of analytics terminology, see Commercial marketplace analytics terminology and common questions.

-The Customer dashboard of the Analyze menu displays data for customers who have acquired your offers.
+The Customers dashboard displays data for customers who have acquired your offers.
 You can view graphical representations of the following items:

 - Customers by orders and usage